vivekjoshy/openskill.py/paper/paper.md

 Using a dataset of chess matches, we also see a similar trend, where OpenSkill gives a similar predictive performance to TrueSkill, but in less time.

-It should be noted that difference in speed may be partially due to the efficiency of the TrueSkill implementation in question.
+It should be noted that the difference in speed may be partially due to the the efficiency of the TrueSkill implementation in question.
 For instance, switching to Scipy backend in the TrueSkill implementation slows the inference to around 8 seconds even though we should be expecting a speedup since Scipy drops into faster C code.